haiwera-silk-cd/magento-devdocs/guides/v2.0/design-styleguide/number-formats/number-formats.md

 **Time Zones**

 * Formatting.
-When a time is not adjusted by the system to reflect the current time zone, append the time zone after the time. ... *Correct examples:* "7:30am CT", "7-10:30am CT"
+When a time is not adjusted by the system to reflect the current time zone, append the time zone after the time. ... *Correct 例如:* "7:30am CT", "7-10:30am CT"

 * Do not indicate standard or daylight time. ... *Correct example:* Central Time is written as "CT", not "CST" or "CDT".